 One of the simplest requirements is where guests have their own rooms, for example in university or college accommodation.
-Where WiFi is provided to guests then it is usual for the same policies to apply whether htose guests are residential or not.
-Where guests are staying in accomodation that has a live network socket, it seems reasonable to make the occupant of the room responsible for all use of that socket during their stay.
+Where the room has a live network socket, it seems reasonable to make the occupant of the room responsible for all use of that socket during their stay.
 Some residences have the facility to enable and disable sockets depending on whether the current occupant wishes to use them.
 At the same time guests can be informed of the Acceptable Use Policy and asked to indicate their agreement to it.